 CMHC will review the applications and will prioritize applications based on the RHI criteria.
 CMHC reserves the right to prioritize strong applications that best meet the RHI criteria outlined below prior to the closing of the intake window.

-In addition to meeting mandatory minimum requirements, the RHI will prioritize applications that achieve higher outcomes in the following priority areas:
+In addition to meeting mandatory minimum requirements (PDF), the RHI will prioritize applications that achieve higher outcomes in the following priority areas:

 - Duration of confirmed subsidy

 - Cost Sharing/Support from another level of government